HL7/fhir-radiation-dose-summary-ig/input/pagecontent/testing.md

 *   This [full IG](full-ig.zip)
 *   The [resource definitions](definitions.json.zip) from this IG for use with the FHIR validator (see below)
 *   The full FHIR [R4](http://hl7.org/fhir/R4/fhir-spec.zip){:target="_blank"} specifications
-*   A [validator](https://fhir.github.io/latest-ig-validator/org.hl7.fhir.validator.jar){:target="_blank"} that can be used to check FHIR resource instance validity
+*   A [validator](https://fhir.github.io/latest-ig-validator/org.hl7.fhir.validator.jar){:target="_blank"} that can be used to check FHIR resource instance validity.